canonical/snapd/interfaces/builtin/README.md

 ## Unasserted local installation

-When a snap in installed without matching assertions using `--dangerous`, many checks are not performed with the aim to enable local development.
+When a snap in installed without matching assertions using `--dangerous`, many checks are not performed.
+This helps with local snap development.

-For installation only any slot-snap-type constraint in a base-declaration `allow-installation` rule for slots is checked.
-Here any `deny-installation` rule is ignored.
+For installation only, any slot-snap-type constraint in a base-declaration `allow-installation` rule for slots is checked.
+Any `deny-installation` rule here is ignored.
 Nothing is checked for the snap plugs.

 For connections involving the snap, no rules are checked and it is always allowed.

-For auto-connection the base-declaration and any rule for the other side if available is considered, this usually means no auto-connection will happen unless allowed by the base-declaration or by a slot-side snap-declaration.
+For auto-connection, the base-declaration and any rule for the other side (if available) is considered.
+This usually means no auto-connection will happen unless allowed by the base-declaration or by a slot-side snap-declaration.

 ## Base declaration policy patterns

-This section discusses the patterns to follow when writing base declaration rules for an interface (via setting `commonInterface.baseDeclarationSlots/Plugs`) depending on the security characteristics of the interface.
+This section discusses the patterns to follow when writing base declaration rules for an interface (via setting `commonInterface.baseDeclarationSlots/Plugs`), depending on the security characteristics of the interface.

-Slots for a specific interface can be provided by the system snap (so called implicit slots) or by an application snap or sometimes both.
+Slots for a specific interface can be provided by the system snap (so called implicit slots), or by an application snap, or sometimes by both.

-The base declaration rules are for almost all interfaces and whenever possible written as slot-side-only rules.
-As reminder, importantly, items are not merged between the slots and plugs or between the base declaration and snap declaration for a particular type of rule.
-This means if one specifies a connection rule both on the slot-side and plug-side in the base declaration, only the plug side is used (plug-side override the slot side).
-Installation rules target their side only, a slot-side installation rule is about allowing snaps with a slot of the given interface, same for a plug-side installation rule being about snaps with a plug of the given interface.
+For almost all interfaces, and whenever possible, the base declaration rules are written as slot-side-only rules.

+Importantly, items are not merged between the slots and plugs, or between the base declaration and snap declaration for a particular type of rule.

+This means that if a connection rule for both the slot-side and plug-side is specified in the base declaration, only the plug side is used (plug-side overrides the slot side).

+Installation rules target their side only; a slot-side installation rule is for allowing snaps with a slot of the given interface.
+A plug-side installation rule is for snaps with a plug of the given interface.

 Interfaces can be broadly categorized as: